 Using both Higgins’ original novella and Ashby’s box office flop turned cult classic, I present these teachings with illustrations from a range of wonderful artists.

-Sarah Chavez whose blog Nourishing Death examines the relationship between food and death in rituals, culture, religion and society, has developed and donated a recipe for Maude’s Ginger Pie that you will be able to make at home.
+Sarah Chavez whose blog Nourishing Death examines the relationship between food and death in rituals, culture, religion and society, has developed a recipe for Maude’s Ginger Pie with a pumpkin twist.

-Annabel de Vetten of Conjurers Kitchen has donated a recipe for a Champagne flavoured Birthday Cake for Maude with strawberry frosting.
+Annabel de Vetten of Conjurer’s Kitchen has created a recipe for Maude’s Birthday Cake, Champagne flavoured with strawberry frosting.

 For some insight into the lessons Little Book of Maudism has to offer read this piece I wrote for Standard Issue.